DTJF/libpruio/src/doc/_3_pins.md

 A PWMSS-PWM subsystem handles two outputs at the same frequency.
 Two Action Qualifiers are used to set the states of the outputs A and B in case of six different events, see \ArmRef{5.2.4.3} for details.
-By default libpruio configures the Action Qualifiers to set both outputs to high state at the beginning of a period and switch to low state when the counter matches the duty value.
+By default \Proj configures the Action Qualifiers to set both outputs to high state at the beginning of a period and switch to low state when the counter matches the duty value.
 The default configuration can get overriden in array PwmMod::AcCtl.
 This three dimensional array contains